ricardoquesada/bluepad32/docs/FAQ.md

 ## How to detect when a gamepad is out of range?

+???+ note "TL;DR"

-TL;DR: Add a "if don't receive data in 5 seconds, disconnect"
+    Answer: Add a "if don't receive data in 5 seconds, disconnect"

 Let's assume that you are controlling a car with the gamepad.
 If the car goes too far away, it won't receive gamepad data because Bluetooth was not designed a long-range protocol."